 Abstract

-Theory of evolution predicts that genes in Z chromosome evolve faster than autosome as natural selection and genetic drift would be stronger in Z-linked genes.
-Here we investigated Faster-Z or the faster evolution of genes in Z-chromosome specially in Chicken and Zebrafinch alongside autosomal control genes.
-Additionally, we used crocodilian species temperature dependent sex determination to work as additional control as they lack sex chromosomes altogether.
+Evolution predicts that Z chromosome genes evolve faster than autosomal ones, as natural selection and genetic drift are stronger in Z-linked genes.
+Here we investigated the faster-Z hypothesis (the faster evolution of genes in Z-chromosome) in chicken, Gallus gallus domesticus (GGA) ,and zebrafinch, Taeniopygia guttata (TGU), alongside autosomal control genes.
+Additionally, we used the temperature-dependent sex determination of two crocodilian species, Chinese alligator (Alligator sinensis) and gharial (Gavialis gangeticus) to work as an additional control, as they lack sex chromosomes altogether.
 We used codeml package from PAML to estimate the ratio of nonsynonymous to synonymous substitutions (dN/dS) for sex-linked genes alongside autosomal genes.
-We used 509 Z-linked genes in Zebrafinch and Chicken and 6907 autosomal genes.
+We used 509 Z-linked genes in zebrafinch and chicken and 6907 autosomal genes.
 The dN/dS ratio was significantly higher for Z-linked (0.1886) than for genes linked to similarly sized autosomes 1-10 (0.1599; P=0.0045).
-Using Maximum likelihood, we found no Faster-Z in Chicken, Alligator sinensis and Gavialis gangeticus.
-These results suggest that evolution proceeds more quickly on the Z chromosome but not all Z chromosome.
+Using Maximum likelihood, we found no faster-Z in chicken, alligator and gharial.
+These results suggest that evolution proceeds more quickly on some but not all Z chromosomes.

-The sex chromosomes are significantly different from autosomes and these differences likely influence the rate of divergence of sex linked genes.
-Sex chromosomes have reduced hemizygosity and recombination.
-Additionally, they have a unique form of inheritance different from autosome which makes it a good option to study different evolutionary phenomenon.
-The sex chromosomes usually have reduced effective population size seeing that in a species with a 1:1 sex ratio, the population of X and Z chromosome is ¾ the size of autosomes and the population of W and Y is ¼ the size of autosome population.
-The reduced population suggests that the effect of selection and drift are more effective in the sex chromosome.
-Reduced recombination in X and Z can contribute to the degeneration of these region as they become more likely to fix deleterious mutations.
-The reduced population makes the effect of genetic drift stronger which allows for mildly deleterious to be fixed.
+Sex chromosomes are significantly different from autosomes and these differences likely influence the rate of divergence of sex-linked genes.
+Sex chromosomes have reduced hemizygosity and recombination; but more importantly, they have a unique form of inheritance different from autosome, making them a good option to study different evolutionary phenomenon.
+The sex chromosomes usually have a differing effective population size than autosomes, since in a species with a 1:1 sex ratio, the population of X and Z chromosome is ¾ the size of autosomes and the population of W and Y is ¼ the size of autosome population.
+Reduced recombination in X and Z can contribute to the chromosomal degeneration, since without recombination, deleterious mutations are more likely to become fixed; whereas, in W and Y, the reduced population makes the effect of genetic drift stronger, allowing mildly deleterious to become fixed there as well.
 Furthermore, the reduced hemizygosity in heterogametic sex opens recessive mutation to the action of selection.
-Faster rate of divergence of coding sequences have been seen in X and Z chromosomes in many species including Chicken, Zebrafinch, D. melanogaster, Mus castaneus and Homo sapiens.
+Faster rates of divergence of coding sequences have been seen in X and Z chromosomes in many species including chicken, zebrafinch, D. melanogaster, Mus castaneus and Homo sapiens.

 A 2007 paper titled “Fast-X on the Z: rapid evolution of sex-linked genes in birds.” by Mank et.
-Al discover faster-Z in Gallus Gallus (GGA) and Taeniopygia guttata (TGU).
-The paper evaluates the divergence of coding sequences in the Z chromosome and compares it to coding sequeces in autosomes.
+Al discovered faster-Z in Gallus gallus (GGA) and Taeniopygia guttata (TGU).
+The paper evaluated the divergence of coding sequences in the Z chromosome and compared it to coding sequeces in autosomes.
 They compared it to CDSs in chromosome 1-10 as they have comparable sizes.
 The calculated the rate of synonymous and non-synonymous substitution per substitution site.
 Synonymous changes are the nucleotide substitutions that do not change the amino acid coded by the codon while non-synonymous substitutions change the amino acid.
-The ratio of rate of non-synonymous substitution per substitution site (dN) and rate of synonymous substitution per substitution site (dS) is referred to as dN/dS or omega (). dN/dS can be used as a metric of faster-Z evolution when averaged over a large genomic distance.
+The ratio of the non-synonymous substitution rate per substitution site (dN) and the synonymous substitution rate per substitution site (dS) is referred to as dN/dS or omega (). dN/dS can be used as a metric of faster-Z evolution when averaged over a large genomic distance.

-The authors used a software called PAML or (phylogenetic analysis by maximum likelihood) to calculate pairwise dn/ds between same gene CDSs in GGA and TGU where they found CDSs in the Z chromosome to have a significantly higher dn/ds compared to the autosomes.
+The authors used PAML (Phylogenetic Analysis by Maximum Likelihood) to calculate pairwise dN/dS between same gene CDSs in GGA and TGU where they found CDSs in the Z chromosome to have a significantly higher dN/dS compared to the autosomes.
 This paper established faster-Z in birds and has been the basis for many different publications regarding evolution of sex chromosome.